Dylan-J-Morris/covid19-forecasting-aus/README.md

 ```

 ## Original Code
 An earlier version of this code is available at [https://github.com/tobinsouth/covid19-forecasting-aus](https://github.com/tobinsouth/covid19-forecasting-aus).
 For the original codebase, see [https://github.com/tdennisliu/covid19-forecasting-aus](https://github.com/tdennisliu/covid19-forecasting-aus).
 This code has been restructured and deprecated functions and files have been removed.
-There is also a number of elements in the current model which are implemented in a different way or non-existent in the previous code bases.
-For older code check the other repositories.
+There are also some functionalities in the current version of the code which are implemented in very different ways and/or non-existent in the previous code bases.
+Naming conventions have also changed rather dramatically.
+For historic versions of the code check the previous repositories.